 7. INFORMATION THAT YOU PROVIDE TO US.
 We ask for information necessary to providing our services and billing for those services.

-We ask for and may collect personal information about you such as your name, address, phone number, email address, instant messaging ID, company name and website name, when you register for an account to access or utilize one or more of our Services.
-We also ask for and collect personal information such as an email address and a name or alias from any individual that you authorize to utilize our Services in connection with your account (an “Agent”).
-We base the processing of your personal information on our legitimate interest to provide you with the necessary functionality required during your use of our Service(s).
+We ask for and may collect Personal Data about you such as your name, address, phone number, email address, instant messaging ID, company name and website name, when you register for an account to access or utilize one or more of our Services.
+We also ask for and collect Personal Data such as an email address and a name or alias from any individual that you authorize to utilize our Services in connection with your account (an “Agent”).
+We base the processing of your Personal Data on our legitimate interest to provide you with the necessary functionality required during your use of our Service(s).

 If you sign-up for a free trial Account, you are not required to enter your credit card information unless and until you decide to continue with a paid subscription to our Services.
 A third-party intermediary is used to manage credit card processing.

 We also collect and store content that you post, send, receive and share through our services.
 This content could include Personal Data about you or others in your workspace(s) or instance(s).
 Personal Data could also be included in files, screenshots, comments, custom emojis and links you use with or upload to the Services.